garrettgsb/weather-peek/README.md

 #### React

 If anything in this project is overkill, it's React.
+React is a lucrative choice for rapidly prototyping a state-driven UI though, and allowed me to move faster and stay relatively organized.

 #### Postgres

-Postgres is just a no-brainer for me.
+Postgres is a no-brainer for me.
 It's the DBMS that I've worked with the most, and it's supported by default by Heroku.

 ### Date
 The date you're submitting this.